 Endogenous Chemicals.
 The similarity of exogenous and endogenous chemicals may influence how exogenous chemicals are metabolized in the body,12 and several PFAS chemical have similar non-fluorinated endogenous analogs.
 To incorporate this information into a predictor dataset, we identified a set of 894 endogenous compounds (include method here).
 To assess similarity between PFAS compounds and endogenous compounds, we calculated two sets of molecular descriptors, including PubChem and Morgan fingerprints.
-The PubChem method simply constructs a fingerprint based on the presence of absence of a list of molecular characteristics.13 The latter method is called a “circular” molecular descriptor, as it describes molecular structures by way of circular atom neighborhoods.14 We then calculated similarity scores between this set and each included PFAS compound using the Tanimoto method (i.e., Jaccard similarity).15 The Tanimoto scores each of these chemicals for each PFAS chemical was then assembled.
+The PubChem method simply constructs a fingerprint based on the presence of absence of a list of molecular characteristics.13 The latter method is called a “circular” molecular descriptor, as it describes molecular structures by way of circular atom neighborhoods.14 We then calculated similarity scores between this set and each included PFAS compound using the Tanimoto method (that is, Jaccard similarity).15 The Tanimoto scores each of these chemicals for each PFAS chemical was then assembled.
 From here, we reasoned that molecules with the highest or lowest similarities with PFAS chemicals might be useful as predictors of toxicokinetic properties.
 So, the endogenous chemicals with the highest and lowest similarity score with each PFAS chemical was identified.
 Then, all of the unique chemicals in this “high-low” set were assembled, along with their similarity scores.
 Finally, because xenobiotics generally have to be very similar to endogenous compounds to activate molecular receptors(citation), we discretized similarity values at a threshold value >=0.9 being either similar (1) or dissimilar (0).
 We also considered using the maximum similarity between any endogenous chemical in the set as a predictor.
 However, sets of endogenous chemicals are likely to change in the future, and pairwise comparisons between many chemicals are computational expensive.
 As this would made applications to new chemicals challenging, we decided to not include this as predictor.

 Protein Binding.
 Perfluorinated chemicals bind to specific proteins in the liver and to albumin in serum, which likely influence metabolism rates8.
 To account for this, experimentally derived serum-albumin binding rate constants (Ka(M-1)) 4 and binding rate disassociation constants to the fatty acid binding protein (L-FABP) 16 were added for a subset of available PFAS chemicals.